-Together, insulin and glucagon help keep conditions inside the body steady.
+Together, insulin and glucagon help maintain a state called homeostasis in which conditions inside the body remain steady.
 When blood sugar is too high, the pancreas secretes more insulin.
-When blood sugar levels drop, the pancreas releases glucagon to bring them back up.
+When blood sugar levels drop, the pancreas releases glucagon to raise them.

-The body converts carbohydrates from food into sugar (glucose), which serves as a vital source of energy.
-Blood sugar levels vary throughout the day but, in most instances, insulin and glucagon keep these levels normal.
+The body converts the carbohydrates from food into glucose, a simple sugar that serves as a vital source of energy.

 When blood sugar levels are too low, the pancreas releases glucagon.
-Glucagon forces the liver to release stored glucose, which causes the blood sugar to rise.
+Glucagon instructs the liver to release stored glucose, which causes blood sugar to rise.

 How insulin works

-Insulin acts like a key to allow glucose to access the cells.
-It attaches to insulin receptors on cells throughout the body, telling those cells to open up and allow glucose to enter.
+Insulin gives glucose access to the cells.
+It attaches to the insulin receptors on cells throughout the body, instructing the cells to open up and grant entry to glucose.

-Low levels of insulin are constantly circulating throughout the body.
-When insulin rises, this signals to the liver that blood glucose is also high.
-The liver absorbs glucose, then changes it to a storage molecule called glycogen.
+Low levels of insulin constantly circulate throughout the body.
+A spike in insulin signals to the liver that blood glucose is also high.
+The liver absorbs glucose then changes it into a storage molecule called glycogen.

-When blood sugar levels drop, glucagon signals the liver to convert the glycogen back to glucose.
-This makes blood sugar levels go up.
+When blood sugar levels drop, glucagon instructs the liver to convert the glycogen back to glucose, causing blood sugar levels to return to normal.

 Insulin also supports healing after an injury by delivering amino acids to the muscles.
-Amino acids help build the protein found in muscle tissue, so when insulin levels are low, muscles may not heal properly.
+Amino acids help build the protein that is present in muscle tissue, so when insulin levels are low, muscles may not heal properly.

 How glucagon works

-The liver must store glucose to power the cells during times of low blood sugar.
+The liver stores glucose to power the cells during periods of low blood sugar.
 Skipping meals and poor nutrition can lower blood sugar.
-By storing glucose, the liver makes sure blood glucose levels stay steady between meals or during sleep.
+By storing glucose, the liver makes sure that blood glucose levels remain steady between meals and during sleep.

 Insulin and glucagon work in a cycle.
-Glucagon interacts with the liver to raise blood sugar, while insulin lowers blood sugar by helping the cells to use glucose.
+Glucagon interacts with the liver to increase blood sugar, while insulin reduces blood sugar by helping the cells use glucose.

 How blood sugar levels affect the body